 The UI/UX designer can be two individuals.
 Generally, the company gets one who can work both.
 The two roles, however, can be distinguished from one another.
 A UI designer is responsible for how the website looks like whereas a UX designer is concerned with the way the user interacts with the website.

 The company hires one UI/UX designer who can gather the user requirements and draw the overall design of the website.
 He/she is totally aware of where the users will face problems and work constantly on user interface optimization.
 The UI/UX designer also makes the use of wireframe tools.

-The UI/UX designer finds innovate designs and tests for user experience.
-He/she uses their creativity to design the website by keeping the design elements in mind.
-They also create original graphic designs,navigation buttons, search fields, etc.
+The UI/UX designer finds innovative designs and tests for user experience.
+He/she uses his/her creativity to design the website by keeping the design elements in mind.
+The UI/UX designer also creates original graphic designs, navigation buttons, search fields, etc.

 In the website development project, the role of the developer is incomparable.
-They are the one who turns your design to a functional website which can be accessed by everyone via the internet.
+They are the one who turns your design to a functional website and makes it accessible to everyone on the internet.

-The website developer role can be further divided into three parts:
+The role of the web developer can be further divided into three parts:

 Front-end is the first visible side of the website with which the user can interact.
 The front-end developer creates a clear and understandable interface and puts the legitimate information to the user or if not so, mentions it.
 When you scroll down to a website and suddenly a registration form pops up, it is a quick example of what a front-end developer does.

 The front-end developer actually weaves the website by putting every piece of suggestion given by the designers.
 To some extent, the front-end developer defines the work of the back-end developers.